karboosx/procer/docs/custom_functions.md

 # Custom functions
-Karboosx\Procer allows you to define custom functions that can be used in your Karboosx\Procer code.
+Procer allows you to define custom functions that can be used in your Procer code.
-This is the essential feature that allows you to define business logic using Karboosx\Procer.
+This is the essential feature that allows you to define business logic using Procer.

 ## Defining custom functions
 To define a custom function, you can simply implement an interface called `Karboosx\Procer\FunctionProviderInterface`.